 Decreases cravings and triggers

-When one grounds themselves, your stress hormone, cortisol, becomes leveled.
+When one grounds themselves, your stress hormone, cortisol, becomes levelled.
 The hormone helps control your sugar levels, controls your metabolism, and assists with forming memories.

 Circulation in your body improves when you are grounded because it opens your veins, allowing you to have better delivery of oxygen and nutrition to your body.